Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/regex-replace-visual-studio-code.md

 :figcaption[An example of highlighting]
 :::

 This is working, so keep going.
-We've now got the start of the image, with the alt-text captured.
+You've now got the start of the image, with the alt-text captured.
 You just need the rest, which is just a case of repeating what you did for the square brackets, but for normal parantheses.
-We need to match an escaped bracket `\(` then capture the contents with `(.+?)` until our closing bracket `\)`.
+You need to match an escaped bracket `\(` then capture the contents with `(.+?)` until your closing bracket `\)`.

-Finally, because we want to only consider images on their own line, we need to make sure there's a line break next, using another `\n`.
+Finally, because you want to only consider images on their own line, you need to make sure there's a line break next, using another `\n`.

 Here's the final RegEx: